Online Learning: A Modern Introduction Using Convex Optimization: Adaptive Algorithms: bounds and AdaGrad

 \end{theorem}

 Is this a better regret bound compared to the one in Theorem~\ref{thm:ada_grad_norm}?
 It depends!
-To compare the two we have to consider that $V$ is a hyperrectangle because the analysis of AdaGrad above only works for hyperrectangle.
+To compare the two, let's first consider the case that $\mathcal{V}$ is a hyperrectangle.
 Then, we have to compare